Madge Lake

-Madge Lake is a freshwater lake located in eastern Saskatchewan, 18 km east of the town of Kamsack and just a few kilometres west of the province's eastern boundary.
-Road access to the lake is via Highway 57, which passes by the south shore of Madge Lake as it connects Highway 5 to Manitoba Highway 83.
+Madge Lake is a freshwater lake in eastern Saskatchewan, Canada.
+It is the largest body of water in, and the feature attraction of, Saskatchewan's Duck Mountain Provincial Park.
+The lake is within the Duck Mountains of the Manitoba Escarpment, about 18 km east of the town of Kamsack and just a few kilometres west of the province's eastern boundary.
+Road access is via Highway 57, which passes by the southern shore of the lake.

-Madge Lake is the largest body of water in Saskatchewan's Duck Mountain Provincial Park.
-The lake measures approximately 5 km by 5 km for a total surface area of 21 square kilometres.
+Madge Lake is surrounded by boreal forest and is within the protected Duck Mountain Provincial Forest.
+Due to having a relatively small catchment, and sitting atop the Duck Mountains, the lake is susceptible to significant fluctuations in water levels.

 Recreational opportunities

 Madge Lake serves as Duck Mountain Provincial Park's central tourist attraction.
 Seasonal recreational activities in and around the lake include: fishing, hiking, bicycling, swimming, boating, water skiing, snowmobile riding, horseback riding, tobagganing, miniature golf, and 18-hole golf.
 The area also provides abundant wildlife viewing opportunities, especially in the immensely large local breeding flock of ducks and other waterfowl.
-A large (summer) seasonal campground and rental cabins are near its shores.
-Over 300 private vacation residences (cottages) can also be found around the lake.
+A large campground and rental cabins are near its shores.
+Over 300 private vacation residences can also be found around the lake.
 There are two public swimming beaches (Ministik and Pickerel Point Beaches) constructed with artificially supplied sand.

-There are four species of game fish in the lake: walleye (locally known as pickerel), northern pike (locally known as jackfish), yellow perch, and burbot.
-The lake also has a large population of white suckers and many smaller fish species.
-Fish catches are augmented with the stocking of walleye.
-However fishing pressure is high and catches remain moderate by local standards.
-Measures to protect the lake's sport fishery include special size limits for the lake, and the requirement that all fishing lures must have barb-less hooks.
-Although these measures seem to have been successful, the lake still produces very few trophy fish.
-Few of the other smaller lakes and ponds that surround Madge Lake support fish populations because of winter die-off, but Jackfish Lake, located 500m south of Highway 57, has been stocked with rainbow trout and tiger trout and is aerated to support the oxygen levels under the winter ice.